Updated: Sep 21

 T is for Torquay

 Torquay is one of my top five favourite places.
-Dunk was lucky enough to spend his teenage years growing up in Dawlish and then Torquay, where much of his family still live.
+Mr AA was lucky enough to spend his teenage years growing up in Dawlish and then Torquay, where some of his family still live.

 Explore at least some of the South West Coast Path.
 Perfect for hiking, running, sightseeing, and adventuring.
 The South West Coast Path is England's longest waymarked long-distance footpath and a National Trail that stretches for 630 miles from Minehead to Poole Harbour.

 Over to you.
 We would love to feature more of your own travel stories and adventures if you have visited any of the places we have mentioned or have your own adventure tales for any letter we would still like to hear from you.
-You can comment below and find us on social media #AdventureWild.
+You can comment below and find us on social media @AdventureAcces and use the hashtag #AdventureWild.